neurodebian/neurodebian/sphinx/quotes-nihr01.rst

    :tags:  lofs, contributions, team
    :group: Research software projects

    Their [NeuroDebian developers] commitment to strongly tested, validated and documented tools for computational-based research in neuroscience is exemplary, and we owe them a great debt of gratitude for the contributions they have already made [...]

 .. quote::
    :author: Dr. Ariel Rokem
    :affiliation: NiTime developer, Helen Wills Neuroscience Institute, University of California, Berkeley, USA
    :date: 2010-09-15
-   :tags:  lofs, frontier, contributions, speed, standartization, dissemination
+   :tags:  lofs, frontier, contributions, speed, standardization, dissemination
    :group: Research software projects

    NeuroDebian is playing a key role in the creation of an ``eco-system'' of open-source solutions for neuroscience  [...]
 The standards and practices disseminated by the NeuroDebian project allowed me to start using this tool [PsychoPy] efficiently and rapidly and to contribute back to the project within a few months.